 Revocations of your license can occur after receiving a conviction for a DUI, drag racing or a felony involving the use of a motor vehicle.
 There are many other offenses than can result in a revocation and you will be required to have a hearing before you can begin driving again.

-Don't Drive on a Suspended or Revoked License
+Can I Drive on a Suspended or Revoked License in Illinois

 You may be tempted to drive on a suspended or revoked license.
 Don't do it.
 If you are caught driving on a suspended or revoked license, you will be charged with a misdemeanor at a minimum which could include mandatory penalties like community service work or jail, and in some situations, you may be charged with a Felony that could land you in prison.
 Some additional penalties could be an increased suspension period or revocation of your license and the possible seizure and loss of your car.